 6. Ledger printouts of Wages, FBT, PAYE (PAYG in Australia), Entertainment.
 Use the Account Enquiries command for each of these.
 Having entered the appropriate account code, click on the Movements tab and set the period pop-up menus to be from the first period of the old financial year until the last period of the old financial year.
 Then choose Print from the File menu, and set the report option to “Posted Movement by Period”.

-7. Fixed Asset purchases and disposals: Fixed assets are things like computers, cars, quality accounting software packages.
-There are a number of pre-supplied asset reports you can use for this (under Reports>General Ledger), but you’ll probably get a better list if you use the Account Enquiry command.
+7. Fixed Asset purchases, disposals and depreciation: Fixed assets are things like computers, cars, quality accounting software packages.
+If you are using the MoneyWorks Asset Register, make sure that all assets and disposals are recorded, and run the depreciation for the financial year (or, if in doubt, leave this last step for your accountant).
+If you are not using the register, there are a number of pre-supplied asset reports (under Reports>General Ledger) you can use to determine asset acquisitions and disposals.
+You can also get a list if you use the Account Enquiry command.
 Click the “Range of Accounts” option and set the Type pop-up to “Fixed Assets”.
 Then click the Movements tab, and continue as previously described.

 8. Stock: If you have inventory, you will need to do a stock take (i.e. go and count up how many of each item you have on the shelf).
 If you are using the MoneyWorks stock system, you should set the “Start Stocktake” at the close of business on the last day of the financial year.
 This takes a snapshot of your stock levels and values, and you can adjust the count as the physical stock take figures become available.